pdgori/spotify-clone/README.md

-This project was built using Flex, MaterialUi, React, Context, Spotify API and Reducer.
+This project was developed using Flex, MaterialUi, React, Context, Spotify API and Reducer.